epicosy/devign/README.md

 The dataset is handled with Pandas and the file ```src/data/datamanger.py``` contains wrapper functions for the most essential operations.
 <br/>
 <br/>
-A small sample from the original dataset is available for testing purposes.
+A small sample of 994 entries from the original dataset is available for testing purposes.
-The sample dataset contains functions from the **FFmpeg** project with maximum of 287 nodes per function.
+The sample dataset contains functions from the **FFmpeg** project with a maximum of 287 nodes per function.
 For each task, the necessary dataset files are available under the respective folders.
 <br/>
 <br/>